jogit82/flashcards-react-reduxtoolkit/README.md

 This enables faster user experiences because the browser doesn't need to request an entirely new document or re-evaluate CSS and JavaScript assets for the next page.
 It also enables more dynamic user experiences with things like animation.

-Client side routing is enabled by creating a Router and linking/submitting to pages with Link and <code><Form></code>:
+Client side routing is enabled by creating a Router and linking/submitting to pages with Link and Form:

-`import React from "react";
+<code>import React from "react";
 import { createRoot } from "react-dom/client";
 import {
   createBrowserRouter,